cf-tme/zt_workshop/Page6.md

 ## Test access to Jira
 We've configured Jira, but let's try and access it now.
 Navigate to the domain you onboarded to cloudflare (in this example, jira.ancient-uncle.cfiq.io).
 You should reach a Cloudflare Access login page.

+[image-of-cf-access-login-page]

+Use your OTP to authenticate to the application.

+[image-of-jira-setup-page]

 ## Add another application to your tunnel

+Now, go back into tunnel and edit your existing tunnel configuration.
+Above the existing hostname you configured, select 'add hostname'

+[image-of-re-edited-tunnel]

+We're going to add an application called Juiceshop.
+Name your subdomain Juiceshop and set the service as HTTP localhost:3000 and save it

+[image-of-juiceshop-config]

 ## Onboard Juiceshop to Cloudflare Access

+You've added a service to your existing tunnel, but you still need to add a new applcation in Cloudflare Access.
+Go ahead and repeat the process for adding a self-hosted application, but this time call it Juiceshop instead.

 ## Test access to Juiceshop

+Try and log into juiceshop.<enter-lab-slug>.cfiq.io.
+The process should be nearly identical to the last application.
+The purpose of this is to highlight that you can run multiple web-based applications over Cloudflare Tunnel using any port number.

 ## Add a Private IP route to your tunnel

+Next, we're going to add a Private IP as an application to Cloudflare Access.
+Go back to the tunnel you just modified and edit it again.
+Instead of adding a hostname, you'll need to add a private IP instead.
+When you're on the appropriate page, go back to your open SSH terminal and run an ifconfig.

+Find your device's 10.10.0.0/24 IP address and add it as a /32 (example: 10.10.0.3/32).
+Save the tunnel again.

 ## Onboard Private IP application to Cloudflare Access

+Add a Private IP application in Cloudflare Access now.
+You'll be redirected to a different page than before.
+Fill in the private IP you documented in the tunnel, and continue.
+This will bring you to a new set of rules.

+These rules require no editing, you can simply save the application now

 ## Test access to Private IP application

+Inside the Gateway Lab you configured yesterday, turn on Cloudflare Zero Trust and type in the private IP address of your application.
+You should be able to access it, even though it's on a completely different network

 ## ZT Rule Exercise - Geographic Location

+Now, go back to your ZT dashboard.
+We're going to apply a device posture rule to your Jira application.
+Device posture rules can be found in the same area where you included your email in the application (so edit Jira )

+[pic-of-rules-page]

+Instead of selecting an 'include' rule, we're instead going to add a 'require' rule.

+[pic-of-rule-being-applied]

+We'll add authentication method and select multi-factor authentication.
+Save this rule, and then save the application.

+Try and log into Jira again.
+This time it should fail, because your account doesn't have any 2FA methods attached to them.

 ## Enabling Clientless RBI

+Now, we're going to use device posture rules in service of an interesting use case.
+To do this, however, we'll need to add a new function to your account.

+Go to Settings >> Browser Isolation.

+[pic-of-RBI-clientless-enablement-page]

+Turn on Clientless Browser Isolation, then manage your Clientless RBI Rules

+[pic-of-RBI-rule-generation]

+Add a rule that allows your email address to authenticate to Cloudflare's Clientless RBI service.

 ## ZT Rule Exercise - Gateway

+Go back and edit your Jira policy, and try to

 ## Add Browser-Based SSH app to tunnel